tminh-U/DIY-Haptic-Motor-for-Pedals/README.md

 **Soundcard + bass shaker:** This gives the best result.
 It reacts instantly and can produce almost any frequency and amplitude, so it can simulate many different effects clearly.
 But it usually needs a dedicated soundcard, which is expensive.
 It also carries a risk: if wired incorrectly or if there is a short circuit, it can send too much current back into the laptop's audio output or damage the onboard soundcard.

 **This project:** Uses an ESP32 with its own DAC to generate the signal, and a separate class D amplifier to drive the exciter.
-This keeps the cost low (similar to the eccentric motor option), while still reacting instantly like the soundcard-based system.
+Thus, it guarantees the latency within a predictable range (more consistent than soundcard-based system due to RTOS's property) and keeps the cost low (similar to the eccentric motor option).
 The vibration range is not as wide as a full soundcard setup, but it is enough to clearly represent the target effects (ABS, lock-up, road feel).
 Because the signal is generated on a separate microcontroller (not the PC's own soundcard), there is no risk of damaging the laptop's audio hardware.